 How often has the MKCREATIVE blog discussed Facebook this year?!
 We encourage you to check out our archives!
 But also review Nonprofit.org’s blog review of the ‘.’
 Your presence on Facebook can be streamlined (if you have duplicate info on Places, Organizations, and Personal pages), and your organization’s story can be emphasized via the reworked ‘Stories’ feature developed from ‘Status Updates.’

 As for the communications stories of 2011, the blog for the Bill and Melinda Gates Foundation, ImpatientOptimists.org, offers the ‘Top 10 Global Development Communications Stories of 2011.’

 Most of us move toward the new year with some thought to the mistakes we made in the current year.
 If your nonprofit is not paying attention to its online avatar, or is not prepping videos of its members’ great work, or is not developing a coherent blogging strategy, then your organization is part of NonprofitTech’s ‘Top 10 Mistakes Made By Nonprofits On Social Media.’

 Video is taking on ever greater importance, so our list would be incomplete without SocialBrite’s list of ‘.’
 Including this example, which highlights the fact that your organization needs some planning, not a Hollywood budget, to get its story out there:

 We want to help your organization’s efforts make one or more of these sorts of lists next year.
-You can help yourself by registering for the Nonprofit Technology Network’s Conference for 2012 (NTEN) this April 3-5 in San Francisco.
-Early-Bird Tickets are going fast, and they can save your nonprofit over a hundred dollars for the opportunity to gather priceless information and numerous new contacts.
+You can help yourself by registering for the Nonprofit Technology Network’s Conference for 2012 (NTEN) this April 3-5 in San Francisco. are going fast, and they can save your nonprofit over a hundred dollars for the opportunity to gather priceless information and numerous new contacts.